 The fact that Apple are the only providers of iOS devices means that not only is their choice limited, but the costs are also high.
 Their products are aimed primarily at the top-end of the consumer market and that’s reflected in their price.

 Android phones, however, offer businesses a vast range of different costs.
 The competition within the Android market means that powerful and robust smartphones such as the Moto E, which are ideal for mobile workers, are now available for under £100.

 The choice offered by Android goes beyond the devices themselves.
 The whole ethos behind the Android operating system is to give the user choice.
 It’s designed to be configured exactly how the user wants it.

 It makes it the ideal solution when used as a work tool - allowing employees and employers to adapt and mould the way their phone works.
 This open approach also means it’s easy to work with the Android system from a developer's point of view.

 In contrast, the Apple’s iOS operating system deliberately restricts the ways it can be configured.
 It means that many of the options and customisations available to Android users, such as the way notifications work, are simply not available on iOS.

 The fact that Apple devices are primarily aimed at the consumer market also influences the way they’re built.
 Their slimline design and sleek looks are perfect for slouching on a settee or wasting time on a train but they’re not designed to handle the rigours of mobile working.

 As a working tool, MyMobileWorkers devices need to handle being treated badly - slung around and exposed to British weather.
-For this kind of use, the chunkiness of a low cost Android phone often outperform much more expensive options.
+For this kind of use, the chunkiness of a low-cost Android phone often outperforms much more expensive options.

 So while the debate will continue to rage between Android and Apple acolytes, when you look specifically at what’s best for mobile working - there’s no contest.